 Note: Candidate below 25 years of age must be unmarried.
 Marriage is not permitted during training.
 Married candidates above 25 years of age are eligible to apply but during training period they will neither be provided married accommodation nor can they live with family out of the premises.

 Annually, the Union Public Service Commission (UPSC) conducts Combined Defence Services (CDS) exam twice a year for recruitment into the defence forces.
-The CDS (I) 2019 exam was conducted on February 3.
-A total of 3,48,871 candidates registered for the examination.
+The CDS (I) 2020 exam was conducted on February 2, 2020.

 A total of 120 questions were asked for a total of 100 marks.
 Around 20 synonym and antonym questions were asked which are believed to be a bit tough.
 10 questions each from the phrase rearrangement, fill in the blanks and sentence rearrangement.
 Around 20 questions from the reading comprehension, which were rated as moderate.
 Aspirants also found 20 questions on error detection which were difficult.
 After analysing the paper, more than 60 attempts in English will make chances bright.